Bulk-boundary correspondence in extended trimer Su-Schrieffer-Heeger model: Introduction

 The momentum space Hamiltonian of 1D, 2D and 3D topological systems having two bands is represented by irreducible SU(2) generators.
 However, there is a growing interest in three-band in 2D and 3D topological systems, whose momentum space Hamiltonian is represented by an irreducible SU(3) generators \cite{GM,Simon} given in Appendix \ref{gm}.
 For example, Lieb \cite{Lieb,Lieb1,Lieb2} and $\alpha$-$\mathcal{T}_3$ lattices \cite{T3,T3a} in 2D as well as triple-component fermions \cite{TCF,TCF1,TCF2,TCF3} in 3D exhibits three bands, two dispersive bands, and one flat band.
 All three bands touch at a given ${\bm k}$ point in the Brillouin zone (BZ), leading to a three-fold degeneracy at the band touching point.
+In Ref.~\cite{Pujari_2019}, the geometric phase structure of SU(3) fermions in graphene-like models has also been discussed.
 In Ref. \cite{Galitski}, it was proposed that in a square optical lattice with spin-orbit coupling subjected to a spatially homogeneous SU(3) synthetic gauge field can exhibit nontrivial topology.
 The possibility of designing a 2D lattice model having SU(3) symmetry for spinless fermion has been discussed in Ref. \cite{Das}.
 In a recent study \cite{Ortix}, a two-dimensional electron gas with Rashba spin-orbit coupling has been generalized to an SU(3) system, by considering trigonal crystal field effect which leads to a partial splitting of the energy levels at the time-reversal invariant momenta.
-But there are very few studies \cite{Trimer-original,Trimer} on three-band topological systems in 1D.
+But there are very few studies \cite{1D,1Da,Trimer-original, Trimer, Zelaya_2024} on multi-band topological systems in 1D.